dhoanghiep/wedding-invitation/KAHOOT_IMPLEMENTATION_PLAN.md

 # Kahoot Quiz Feature Implementation Plan

+## ✅ Implementation Status: COMPLETED

+All phases have been successfully implemented and committed to the repository.

+**Last Updated**: Phase 8 completed - All features implemented

 ## Overview
 Implement a Kahoot-like interactive quiz feature for the wedding invitation website that supports up to 100 participants, with questions imported from TSV files and answers recorded to Google Sheets.